EqualifyEverything/equalify/CONTRIBUTING.md

 1. **Is the PR's code understandable to a junior PHP developer?** Explicit commenting and naming conventions are key.
 Equalify code should be understandable to developers with experience building PHP projects like WordPress plugins and Drupal modules.
 2. **Does PR code work with the GNU AGPL?** Equalify is licensed under the [GNU Affero General Public License](/LICENSE).
 All new code must abide by the rules of the license.
 3. **Can Equalify users spinup services that PR code relies on?** Third-party services should be easy to spinup.
 Equalify does not PRs that integrate with codebases that are willfully abstracted or poorly documented.
-4. **Does PR code work within or simplify our official installation process?** Equalify's [official installation process](/README.md#download-and-use) is straightforward to folks who've installed WordPress.
+4. **Does PR code work within or simplify our official installation process?** Equalify's [Easy Install](/README.md#easy-install) is straightforward to folks who've installed WordPress.
 Future releases of Equalify should further simplify that process.
 5. **Does the pull request introduce a useful update?** Equalify aims to be useful.
 All features and information should solve problems for our users.
 6. **Does the update maintain compliance with our [Accessibility Statement](/ACCESSIBILITY.md)?** Every update must adhear to our accessibility standards.